borgfriend/donaldsroasted-blog/src/content/posts/2019-01-30-notes-on-jordan-petersons-12-rules-for-life.md

   - "books"
 ---

-can you improve grammar and tone of the following text I must say I had some difficulties reading this book.
-The book is a collection of many different very interesting stories of Jordan Petersons life.
-In a way it reads like a mini autobiography and the lessons Peterson learns/teaches from them. - It is just not the style of book that I like.
+I must admit that I encountered some difficulties while reading this book.
+Although it comprises many interesting stories about Jordan Peterson's life, it reads like a mini-autobiography with the lessons he learned and teaches from his experiences.
+This style of writing is not what I typically enjoy.

 Now here and then there are fascinating stories of interpretations of bible texts and core moments you find in movies.